 Sugar scrubs that use natural sugars like Turbinado sugar and brown sugar benefit your skin because sugar cane has nutritive properties for skin, including glycolic acid, which moisturizes and conditions skin and protects skin from toxins.

-If your skin is too sensitive or dry for salt scrubs, check out Basic Sugar Scrub Recipes + Customization Tips to get started on making your own sugar scrubs.
+If your skin is too sensitive or dry for salt scrubs, check out Basic Sugar Scrub Recipes and Customization Tips to get started on making your own sugar scrubs.

 Sea salt has about 60 trace minerals, and Himalayan Sea Salt has 84 trace minerals.